-Customs and religions played a significant role in how participants perceived and managed climate change's effects.
-Some could interpret these changes within the spiritual or cultural perception of reality that can provide solace and purpose.
+Customs and religions played a significant role in how participants perceived and managed the effects of climate change.
+Some could interpret these changes within the spiritual or cultural context of reality, which can provide solace and purpose.

-One participant supported this finding, "I do think this is all done for a purpose; maybe it is written in heaven for me to take care of the environment, and this gives me hope."
-Other participants alsonoted the impact of cultural practices in supporting environmental conservation and people's sustainable behaviors in their day-to-day lives.
-Hence, it is appropriate to integrate culture and spirituality into climate change discussion and practice to strengthen adaptation practices that are compatible with the views of affected populations.
+One participant supported this finding, "I do think this is all done for a purpose; maybe it is writtenin heaven for me to take care of the environment, and this gives me hope."
+Other participants also noted the impact of cultural practices in supporting environmental conservation and people's sustainable behaviors in their day-to-day lives.
+Hence, it is appropriate to integrate culture and spirituality into climate change discussions and practices to strengthen adaptation strategies that are compatible with the views of affected populations.